Yuhao-Howard-Liu/CAT-bond/README.md

 # CAT-bond
-This repository stores code used in the CAT bond project
+This repository stores code used in Liu, H., Liu, Y., Tang, Q. and Zhu, J., 2025.
+Pricing catastrophe risk during transitions of physical and economic environments.
+European Journal of Operational Research.